Houma man arrested after deputies find a small bag of Methamphetamines outside of home

 HOUMA— A Houma man now faces multiple drug charges after Terrebonne Parish Sheriff's deputies found a small bag of drugs outside his home while responding to reports of gunshots.

-Deputies were called to 27-year-old Jeffery Josph Bourgeois Jr.'s home off Nassau Court just after 11:00 p.m.
+Deputies were called to 27-year-old Jeffery Joseph Bourgeois Jr.'s home off Nassau Court just after 11:00 p.m.
 Saturday night.
 Neighbors said they heard yelling and gunshots coming from the home and suspected it was connected to illegal drug activity.

 Once deputies arrived at Bourgeois's home, they found a small plastic bag filled with suspected Methamphetamines in his front yard.
 Deputies also found heroin inside Bourgeois's clothes and a stolen firearm.